fabianmoss/intro-corpusmus/outline.md

   - notes (tpc corpus)
 - performance data (look up datasets, spotify APIs)

+## Audio

+Müller Notebooks

 ## References

+1. Burgoyne (2011).
+Stochastik Processes and Database-Driven Musicology.
+2. Gupta (2014).
+Music Data Analysis: A State-of-the-art Survey.
+3. Honing (2006).
+On the Growing Role of Observation, Formalization and Experimental Method in Musicology.
+4. Huron (2013).
+On the Virtuous and the Vexatious in an Age of Big Data.
-1. Jurafsky and Martin (2009).
+5. Jurafsky and Martin (2009).
 Speech and Language Processing: An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition.
-2. Manning and Schütze (1999).
+6. Manning and Schütze (1999).
 Foundations of Statistical Natural Language Processing.
+7. Marsden (2016).
+Music Analysis by Computer: Ontology and Epistemology.
+8. McKay (2014).
+Statistical Reasoning in Music Analysis.
+9. Meredith (2016).
+Computational Music Analysis.
+10. Müller (2015).
+Fundamentals of Music Processing.
+11. Neuwirth and Rohrmeier (2016).
+Wie wissenschaftlich muss Musiktheorie sein?
+Chancen und Herausforderungen musikalischer Korpusforschung.
+12. Pugin (2015).
+The Challenge of Data in Digital Musicology.
+13. Schaffer (2016).
+What is Computational Musicology?
+14. Serra (2014).
+Creating Research Corpora for the Computational Study of Music: the Case of the CompMus project.
+15. Volk et al. (2011).
+Unfolding the Potential of Computational Musicology.